danielhstahl/expectation-maximization-example/README.md

 ## Mathematical formulation

 Many of the lecture notes I reviewed seemed to overcomplicate the problem.
-I wrote the derivation in as concise a form as possible in [E-M Derivation](./explanation.pdf).
+I wrote the derivation in as concise a form as possible, and the PDF is available in the "Release" section of this repo.

 ## Results